selfservice0/Prism-Extras/README.md

 ### Extra Features

 - Alerts for staff when players find natural ores (configurable).
-- Alerts for staff when players use flint and steel, place lava, or place any item listed in the config (like tnt).
+- Alerts for staff when players use flint and steel, place lava.
+- Alerts for staff on configurable list of placed/broken blocks (like tnt).
+- Alerts for staff for suspected piston xray cheats.
 - Put out fires with the extinguish command
 - Drain all liquids or just water/lava
 - Profile wand shows you data about a block.